Monday, 30 November 2015

 2. Fallin' - The Avalons do a great job accompanying Regiane, in this Neil Sedaka-Howard Greenfield tune.
 She could rock really hard.
 Unfortunately, Regiane's pronunciation of the English language is not quite up to scratch.
 Nick Savoia once told Regiane that she should 'pay more attention to her English pronunciation' but she retorted that was 'good enough for no one understood it, anyway'.

 3. The ten commandments of love - The Youngs had a hard time getting their message through.
 The recording is all muddled up due to the speaking-voice over the singing being too loud.
-The lead singer had to be more asserting and the voice-over a little lower.4.
-All the time - The Avalons rock as well as they can with this up-tempo tune penned by Solano Ribeiro, who sings the lead too.
+The lead singer had to be more asserting and the voice-over a little lower.

 5. Where were you on our wedding day? - Antonio Claudio was a competent singer.
 He does a good job emulating great Lloyd Price here.
 The Beverlys do a great background vocal and the saxophonist is really a pro too!
 Carlus Maximus wrote: 'A impressão que tive quando assisti o programa comemorativo do Cinquentenário da Young, foi que Vaccaro impôs essa musica ao Antonio Claudio.
 Quando ouvi Vaccaro pronunciar o título em inglês, percebi que nem o produtor sabe pronunciá-la corretamente.'